0xpr/crypto_ocaml/README.md

 ---

-Read the protocol specification, and felt it was pointless coding the protocols as it is mostly glue code.
+Read the protocol specification, and felt it was pointless coding the protocol as it is mostly glue code.
 Decided not to continue further.